vatervonacht/podcasts/edelstein/README.md

 > Therapy - or REBT.
 He specializes in the treatment of anxiety,
 > depression, relationship problems, and addictions.

-> Dr. Edelstein has authored or co-authored several books including Three
+> Dr. Edelstein has co-authored four books - Three
 > Minute Therapy, Rational Drinking, Stage Fright, and Therapy Breakthrough.
 > He lectures nationally and internationally, appears on radio and
 > TV and his publications have appeared in psychological journals.